p3l6/blog/content/blog/2024/new role.md

 ---
 title: New Role
-summary: Reflections on differences brought about by company size.
+description: Reflections on differences brought about by company size.
 date: 2024-09-20 20:30:00 -0400
 ---